sensei-snsi/HOTU-IT/README.en-US.md

 ## our team

 The team name is HOTU IT.
 WE chose this name because Tomponsky district is located in the northern part of our vast Republic of Sakha (Yakutia) ;).
-Manager - Burtseva Naryyana, Designers - Semyonova Aitalina, Popova Karina, Apollonov Maxim, developer - Gabyshev David
+Manager - Burtseva Naryyana, Designer - Maxim Apollonov, Developer - David Gabyshev

 ## Who is it for?